tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 You'll still have the `search.html` template in Rango's templates directory; don't remove this as we will be using the contents of this template as the basis for integrating search functionality within the category template.

 ### Migrating `search.html` to `category.html`
-As we will be wanting provide search functionality to users who are browsing a category, we need to add in the search presentation functionality (e.g. displaying the search form and results area) to the `category.html` template.
+As we will be wanting to provide search functionality to users who are browsing a category, we need to add in the search presentation functionality (e.g. displaying the search form and results area) to the `category.html` template.
 This is essentially a simple copy and paste job!

 Let's split this into two main steps.
 First, open your decommissioned `search.html` template and locate the `<div>` element containing the entire search form.
 This will be the `<div>` whose child is a `<form>` element.
 Select and copy the `<div>` and its contents, then open Rango's `category.html` file.